sean-bnms/Wineka_OCR/README.md

 This project contains the code used to perform Optical Character Recognition (OCR) to extract tabular data for the Wineka project.

-The initial code for the project is based on <a href="https://livefiredev.com/how-to-extract-table-from-image-in-python-opencv-ocr/">this article explaining how to apply OCR on tabular data</a>
+The initial code for the project is based on <a href="https://livefiredev.com/how-to-extract-table-from-image-in-python-opencv-ocr/">this article explaining how to apply OCR on an image to extract tabular data</a>

 <h3>Data format</h3>
 Here is a sample of the data we are trying to extract.